GeodynamicWorldBuilder/WorldBuilder/doc/sphinx/user_manual/basic_starter_tutorial/11_dip_change_in_segment.md

 :alt: Basic Starter Tutorial section 11.
 :align: center

 Basic Starter Tutorial section 11.
-The top part of the figure shows any place where the composition is not zero as seen sligthly from above.
+The top part of the figure shows any place where the composition is not zero as seen slightly from above.
 Currently is shows composition 0 as green, composition 1 as yellow, composition 2 as purple and composition 3 as blue.
 Composition 4 is not shown to be able to see the slab.
-The font half of the overriding plate (compsition 1) has also been removed to be able to better view the slab.
-The botttom part shows the temperature as seen sligthly from below where only temperatures between 300K and 1600K are shown.
+The front half of the overriding plate (composition 1) has also been removed to be able to better view the slab.
+The bottom part shows the temperature as seen slightly from below where only temperatures between 300K and 1600K are shown.
 ```